 Universal Credit is being introduced gradually across the country and in stages.
 The government aims to have it fully rolled out by 2023.

 Universal Credit paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent.
 This is very different to the current system so it is worth finding out about these changes, so you can start thinking about what you might need to do to prepare for it.

-See the Frequently Asked Questions for how to get help with managing the change to Universal Credit.
+See the Universal Credit FAQs for how to get help with managing the change to Universal Credit.

 - Who has to claim Universal Credit in the ‘non-digital’ areas?

 - When will I have to claim Universal Credit?

 - When my area goes ‘digital’ will I have to claim Universal Credit straight away?

 - What are the Severe Disability Premium Gateway rules?

 - Who can get the Severe Disability Premium?

 - How can I prepare for Universal Credit?